nulib/digital-collections/README.md

 yarn start:use-staging-data
 ```

-The Digital Collections application will be available at: https://devbox.library.northwestern.edu:3333/
+The Digital Collections Fen application will be available at: https://devbox.library.northwestern.edu:3333/

 #### Elasticsearch